School holidays

 Otherwise, here are some suggestions:

 • Holiday workshops: The bigger cities and expat-populated areas tend to have more childcare facilities.
-In Lisbon, Academia Dos Miudos (Kids Academy) run activities and workshops at holiday cottages.
+In Lisbon, Academia Dos Miudos (Kids Academy) runs activities and workshops at holiday cottages.
 These are primarily aimed at younger children but are open also to school-aged kids during holiday times.
 The regional authority in Faro runs some holiday programs through its youth and education services.
 Places may be limited so ask at the earliest opportunity.

-• Private nurseries: Some private nurseries offer summer programs for pre-school children.
+• Private nurseries: Some private nurseries offer summer programs for preschool children.
 Check with your nursery to find out what they provide.

 • Childminders: If family members or friends aren’t available, you can look into childminders, nannies, au pairs, or babysitters.
 Check Baby Sisters and MyBabysitter to see who is available in your area.